danielmkarlsson/SuperClean/README.md

 It is in short a one-stop-shopping-experience for folks who want:

 • An MPC,
-• A bunch of effects, and
+• a bunch of effects, and
-• A couple of synths
+• a couple of synths

 for the low, low asking price of: _free_.